Image Paths and Formats

 If you use a linked image in an SVG, the width and height of that image must be specified.
 Otherwise, the SVG library will fail to process it.

-Asciidoctor PDF provides seamless integration with Asciidoctor Diagram by setting the
+Asciidoctor PDF provides seamless integration with Asciidoctor Diagram.

-imagesoutdir) can differ and Asciidoctor PDF will still be able to locate the generated image.
+imagesoutdir) can differ and Asciidoctor PDF will still be able to find and embed the generated images.

 The following image types (and corresponding file extensions) are supported: